anamitro/rime-sasanka/README.md

  | । z | r] |

 Named after King Sasankadeva of Gauda (Bengal) of the 7th century.
-The logo is a Bengali "Śa", in bold Tiro Bangla font, like the designs of popular ibus-tables, colored as Bharata Mata's attire in Abanindranath Tagore's painting.
+The logo shows a Bengali "Śa", in bold GNU FreeSerif font.

 ## Author
 [Anamitro Biswas](https://anamitro.github.io)